hodefoting/nchanterm/README.markdown

 Terminal emulators in use today mostly share the ANSI subset of control commands, terminals this statement applies to include:

-xterm, putty, linux console, vte (gnome-terminal etc), Eterm, screen and more.
+Eterm, linux console, putty, rxvt, screen, st, tmux, vte (gnome-terminal), xterm and probably more.

 Even though they support a wide range of different commands, manipulating the character grid as well as initiating mouse-event can be achieved through a